swup/docs/src/docs/other/common-issues.md

 [scroll plugin](/plugins/scroll-plugin/) which has a dedicated `offset` option to handle these cases.

+## Overflowing containers get reset on navigation

+Replacing a swup container will also reset its scroll position.
+There might be cases where you want the content to be updated but the scroll position to be kept, like an overflowing sidebar navigation that needs to mark the currently active nav item with a class name.

+Consider using the semi-official [morph plugin](https://github.com/daun/swup-morph-plugin) for such cases.
+It lets you define additional containers that morph their new content into the old element, without a complete replacement and without resetting the scroll position of the container itself.

 ## Escaped characters inside `<noscript>`

 Some browsers (Safari, older versions of IE) escape characters inside of `noscript` tags when placed into the DOM with `element.innerHTML` as swup does.
 That is usually not an issue unless the contents of the `noscript` tags are further used in your JavaScript code.
 If that's the case, the characters need to be unescaped with [regex replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace), a pretty creative way using `textarea` mentioned [in this thread](https://github.com/swup/swup/issues/107) or in any other way.